-Tom Burrell, established the Resolution Project in 2007.
+Tom Burrell, order established the Resolution Project in 2007.
 The organization’s primary mission is to challenge and reverse ongoing mass media stereotypes and negative race-based conditioning.
 The Resolution Project is dedicated to creating and promoting positive “new media” campaigns, curricula, books, products and strategies that foster intra-racial dialogue and equips individuals, organizations and institutions with the necessary tools to counter centuries of negative societal and media messaging and conditioning.

 The Resolution Project is designed to be a time limited entity devoting its resources to raising public awareness and capacity building in the African American community.